Jacox98/n8n-nodes-ransonware-live/README.md

 ## Credentials

 Create a new credential of type `Ransomware.live API` inside n8n and paste the API key obtained from [my.ransomware.live](https://my.ransomware.live).
-You can override the base URL if you are targeting a self-hosted deployment.
+The credential defaults to https://api-pro.ransomware.live; override the base URL only if you run a self-hosted mirror.

 The credential test hits the `/validate` endpoint to confirm the key is active.